tgfrerer/island/plan.md

 ## (B)

+- Architect a usability layer on top of base framework, which makes common operations easy, and dry.
+Images are a good point to start.

 - Implement multisampling : this means renderpasses must enable it if any pipelines request it. better to do it the other way round, where renderpass injects their sampling into pipelines.
 This is probably